MirayXS/legal/README.md

 # Latae Softworks
-This repository holds all legal liscenses, files, and documents pertaining to Latae Softworks, LLC., and it's products/services.
+This repository holds all legal licenses, files, and documents pertaining to Latae Softworks, LLC., and it's products/services.